gammapotatodev/JamSepticEye/README.md

 Navigate the infernal halls, solve twisted puzzles, and face the echoes of your own sins.
 To escape damnation, you’ll need to play by Hell’s rules or break them entirely.

 Features
-Two endings: salvation or eternal damnation.
-Unique soul mechanic: leave your body and explore as a spirit.
-Atmospheric puzzles: twisted trials standing between you and freedom.
-Voiced encounter: two dolls that speak… but only one can be trusted.
-Timed minigame: a tense pulse challenge to save your soul.
-Narrated story: guided by a haunting voice from the depths.
-Three cutscenes: glimpses of your descent and possible escape.
-Hidden lore: uncover the truth behind your death.
-Immersive soundtrack & sound design: every heartbeat and whisper crafted to haunt you.
+Two endings: salvation or eternal damnation. <br> Unique soul mechanic: leave your body and explore as a spirit. <br> Atmospheric puzzles: twisted trials standing between you and freedom. <br> Voiced encounter: two dolls that speak… but only one can be trusted. <br> Timed minigame: a tense pulse challenge to save your soul. <br> Narrated story: guided by a haunting voice from the depths. <br> Three cutscenes: glimpses of your descent and possible escape. <br> Hidden lore: uncover the truth behind your death. <br> Immersive soundtrack & sound design: every heartbeat and whisper crafted to haunt you. <br>

 WASD - movement <br>
-SPACE - change your form  (in another form, you are able to pass through certain objects) <br> Left & Right arrows - change camera direction <br>
+SPACE - change your form  (in another form, you are able to pass through certain objects) <br> Left & Right arrows - change camera direction
 Down arrow - change top-down view to third-person view <br> E - to interact <br>
 F - to skip cutscenes <br>